hekevintran/java-swing-hanzitopinyin/README.md

 ### Features

-  + Paste Convert (Ctrl + V) lets you copy and paste Chinese lyrics or articles with timely, automatic conversion.
+  + Paste Convert (Ctrl/⌘ + V) lets you copy and paste Chinese lyrics or articles with timely, automatic conversion.
   + Preserves newlines and punctuation, like the original app.
   + Hanzi-to-Pinyin conversion tools
   + Perfect for creating Chinese pinyin lyrics for karaoke